Abdelaziz94-glitch/My-first-project/README.md

 # My-first-project
-the first template using HTML and CSS
+The first template using HTML and CSS